nlohmann/json/README.md

 - *Added*: The class uses **user-defined allocators** which default to `std::allocator`, but can be templated via parameter `Allocator`.
 - *Added:* To simplify pretty-printing, the `std::setw` **stream manipulator** has been overloaded to set the desired indentation.
 Pretty-printing a JSON object `j` is as simple as `std::cout << std::setw(4) << j << '\n'`.
 - *Changed*: The type `json::value_t::number` is now called `json::value_t::number_integer` to be more symmetric compared to `json::value_t::number_float`.
-- *Removed:* The `key()` and `value()` member functions for object iterators were nonstandard and yielded more problems than benefits.
-They were removed from the library.

 ## Integration